Skip to main content

 • you cannot afford to pay your rent or mortgage without giving up essentials like food or heating

-You could also be homeless if you do not have a right to stay in your home and it’s likely you’ll have to leave.
+You also count as homeless if you do not have a legal right to stay in your home.
 For example, if:

 • you’re staying temporarily with friends or relatives